 Just east of the French Quarter is Faubourg Marigny with quiet residential streets and a thriving music club and restaurant strip along Frenchman Street.
 Two options here include:

-La Maison Marigny, 1421 Bourbon: This trip, I am staying in this attractive B&B in the Faubourg Marigny area just outside the Quarter.
+La Maison Marigny, 1421 Bourbon: I really like La Maison Marigny B&B in the Faubourg Marigny area just outside the Quarter.
 It is quiet and charming.
 I highly recommend it.
 It is highly rated on Trip Advisor and by Travel + Leisure.
 I stayed in the Owner’s Suite on the first floor which was very large and comfortable.
+Currently they prefer renting out the entire house consisting of four bedrooms, but will rent out individual rooms within 30 days of arrival.

 Elysian Fields Inn, 930 Elysian Fields Ave.: This is one of the top rated B&B’s in Town.
 My friends loved it and the location.